hero image

 Biography

-Dr. Sheila Ross is chair of the Electrical Engineering and Computer Science Department at MSOE.
+Dr. Sheila Ross is chair of the Electrical, Computer and Biomedical Engineering Department and has been a faculty member at MSOE since 2008.
 Her current area of research involves the integration of best practices for inclusion and success into the electrical engineering curriculum.
 Dr. Ross developed a workshop series on Universal Design for Learning (UDL), which supports learners with a wide variety of challenges, including those due to neurological differences such as ASD and ADHD, as well as a wide variety of other challenges faced by students such as stereotype threat, differences in pre-college experiences, and diverse learning and communication styles.
 She serves on university committees creating policy and recommendations, advises her SWE Collegiate chapter, shares research on diversity with other engineering faculty, and participates in outreach to K-12 schools.
 She received the “Making a Difference for Women at MSOE” award in recognition of her institutional contributions.
 She has been active in the Women in Engineering ProActive Network (WEPAN), serving as President, Director, and Conference Chair for the WEPAN Change Leader Forum.

 Accomplishments (4)